 Sometimes worrying about your baby’s birth can weigh you down and affect you throughout your pregnancy.

-If you’re finding that your anxieties or moods are affecting your day-to-day life, please don’t hesitate to talk to your midwife.
-Lots of mums feel this way and we’re here to help.
+If your anxieties or moods are affecting your day-to-day life, please don’t hesitate to talk to your midwife.
+Lots of mums feel this way and your midwife is there to help you.
 Download our Wellbeing Plan to help you find the right support.

 'I always called my midwife if I had any problems, or the day assessment unit.
 They have been a great help and reassuring.
 I've gone over my due date by 10 days now so there is no way I cannot feel tired and worried.'